 Attracting thousands to the Riverwalk and Wacker Drive in downtown Chicago every week Art on theMART provides a public platform for local artists, national artists, and international artists with work ranging from schools to renowned exhibitions and everything in between.

-The 30-minute shows run nightly at 8:30 pm and 9 pm.
-The best places to view the projections are from the jetty section of the Chicago Riverwalk between Wells and Franklin Streets.
+The best place to view the 30-minute shows is from the jetty section of the Chicago Riverwalk between Wells and Franklin Streets.

 More information can be found at artonthemart.com/programming.

 [Featured image courtesy of Art on the Mart]